ElikplimSunu/alx-low_level_programming/0x00-hello_world/README.md

 __6-size.c:__ program that prints the size of various types on the computer it is compiled and run on.

 __100-intel:__ this script generates assembly codes for the C code in intel sytax.

+__101-quote.c:__ this program writes text to the standard error output.